 Fractional Recruiters: The Sweet Spot for Startups

 Fractional recruiting offers the knowledge of senior recruiters on an hourly or project basis.
-Rates usually range from $150-$250 per hour, with most projects requiring 20-40 hours per successful hire.
+Rates average $75-$125 per hour and move with the recruiter’s specialization, the seniority of the role, and how hard the search is, with most projects requiring 20-40 hours per successful hire.

 Why fractional works for startups: